15 Ways To Homestead Anywhere

 Tip #1.
 Stay out of the stores

 How do you do this?
 You need to plan your trips and shop with intention.
-Remember, you are there to purchase something you NEED and cannot MAKE so get in, get out, and save money each time that you do.
+Remember, you are there to purchase something you need, something you cannot make.
+Your best approach to shopping is to get in, get out sticking to your list.
+Each time you stick to this plan you will save a large amount of money.

 Tip #2.
 Pare down on what you own